 This SEA contains an EFH Assessment as required by the Magnuson-Stevens Act (Section 4.2).
 Although construction will occur within EFH, the Corps has determined that the proposed project would not result in a substantial, adverse impact.
-In compliance with the coordination and consultation requirements of the Act, the Draft SEA will be sent to the NMFS for their review and comment.
-Comments on the Draft would be incorporated into the Final SEA.
+In compliance with the coordination and consultation requirements of the Act, the Draft SEA was sent to the NMFS for their review and comment.
+The Corps also submitted a Plan of Action for eelgrass mitigation to NMFS during the public review period.
+NMFS concurred with the Corps' EFH determination and the mitigation plan of action on March 3, 2017.